damsc/Civ5-YnAEMP/YnAEMP_readme.txt

 - Huge Earth (120x80): Dale's huge map edited with Europe and Japan upscaled

-- Large Earth (104x64): djvandyke's 'Greatest Earth Map', with massively rescaled regions for better Gameplay

 - Standard Earth (82x50): a Werner projection Earth map by smellymummy

 - Large Europe (79x73): Dieter's Europe CiV map

 - A pack of Mediterranean maps made by Ambrox62's for his Ancient Mediteranean Civilizations mod.
-You can get AMC for Civ5 on [url=http://forums.civfanatics.com/showthread.php?t=416671] CivFanatics[/url] or G+K conversion on [url=http://steamcommunity.com/sharedfiles/filedetails/?id=92186405]Steam Workshop[/url]
+You can get AMC for Civ5 on [url=http://forums.civfanatics.com/showthread.php?t=416671] CivFanatics[/url] or G&K conversion on [url=http://steamcommunity.com/sharedfiles/filedetails/?id=92186405]Steam Workshop[/url]

 [b]More infos[/b]
 ==========================================================================

-See the first post on the thread on [url=http://http://forums.civfanatics.com/showthread.php?t=397387] CivFanatics[/url] for more details on available option and how to add TSL for custom civilization
+See the first post on the thread on [url=http://http://forums.civfanatics.com/showthread.php?t=397387] CivFanatics[/url] for more details on available option & how to add TSL for custom civilization